-Comfort was significantly greater with the PSM (3.92 ± 1.38) as compared to the disposable N95 (3.14 ± 1.24) or SM (2.94 ± 1.23).
-PSM practicality and usability (3.14 ± 1.22) was rated significantly greater than both N95s (2.54 ± 0.98) and SM (2.64±0.97).
+Comfort was significantly greater with the PAPR (3.92 ± 1.38) as compared to the disposable N95 (3.14 ± 1.24) or SM (2.94 ± 1.23).
+PAPRpracticality and usability (3.14 ± 1.22) was rated significantly greater than both N95s (2.54 ± 0.98) and unpowered snorkel mask (2.64±0.97).
 There were no significant differences between the respirator types for ease of donning or doffing (N95 3.45±1.11; SM 3.56±0.97; PSM 3.58±0.97).

 Discussion

-The main finding of this study is that qualitatively fit N95s and unpowered SM devices do not provide consistent protection in well trained and tested HCWs.
+The main finding of this study is that qualitatively fit N95s and unpowered snorkel maskSM devices have significant protection failures, and do not provide consistent protection in well trained and tested health care workers.

 Current mask fit testing protocols can be broadly divided into qualitative and quantitative methods.
 Qualitative methods rely on detection of a bitter substance such as “Bitrex”, while quantitative fit testing calculates an internal to external particulate ratio, which is then mathematically averaged to provide a “pass”.

 In this study, 35% of participants who had previously passed the institutional qualitative fit testing and been trained on the use of N95s within the previous 12 months (most within the previous month), failed the overall quantitative fit test.

-Given that viral exposure can occur at any individual mask fit failure point, our observations suggest that current qualitative respirator fit protocols, as well as quantitative protocols that focus on averaged values (such as the Z94.4 and NIOSH equivalent), have limited relevance when dealing with biological agents.
+Given that viral exposure can occur at any individual mask fit failure point, our observations suggest that current qualitative respirator fit protocols, as well as quantitative protocols that focus on averaged values (such as the Canadian protocol (Z94.4) and US (NIOSH) equivalent), have limited relevance when dealing with biological agents.
 Currently, a “Pass” relies on exceeding an average predetermined value, instead of ensuring all individual steps exceed this value.
 However, even of those participants who passed the overall quantitative test, 24% still failed one or more individual steps such as talking or bending over.
 This suggests that subjectively fit-tested disposable N95s may not provide consistent protection against respiratory aerosols in HCWs.

 The unpowered snorkel masks demonstrated improved consistency compared to an N95 but were also not completely reliable.
-While the overall SWPF failure rate was much lower (8%), 12% of SM users still passed the overall SWPF despite failing an individual step.
-The risk posed by these failures in the SM device may be greater than that posed seal breaches in N95s.
+While the overall test failure rate was much lower (8%), 12% of unpowered snorkel mask users still passed the overall test despite failing an individual step.
+The risk posed by these failures in the unpowered snorkel mask device may be greater than that posed seal breaches in N95s.
 A study by Zhu et al suggests that when utilized in the health care environment, an unnoticed seal leak in an elastomeric respirator may paradoxically result in worse protection than an N95[9].
 Together, these findings suggest that significant caution should be exercised when considering the use of repurposed snorkel masks for high-risk clinical situations.
 Our data show however that the risks associated with modified snorkel masks can be significantly mitigated with the addition of an inexpensive fan and filter providing a small amount of positive pressure.

 A key focus of our efforts was minimizing costs, to allow widespread utilization.
 We estimate the average unit cost to manufacture 1000 of these modified snorkel masks with PAPR attachment is under $250/CAD.
-While far more expensive then N95s ($2-5/CAD) or a modified unpowered snorkel mask (~$100 CAD), this is far less than a purpose built PAPR ($1500/CAD), while providing comparable protection and the ability to be reused multiple times.
+While far more expensive then N95s ($2-5/CAD) or a modified unpowered snorkel mask (~$100 CAD), this is far less than a purpose built PAPR ($1000-2500/CAD), while providing comparable protection and the ability to be reused multiple times.